putsolardynamics/AssistanceApi/README.md

+# Api for assistance for driver using Clean Web Api Architecture
+Api is build for educational purposes.
+Its' functionalities are built primarly to act as independant actor which is saving data and is aiding frontend apps with necessary data to display.

 # Clean Web API template (ASP .NET Core)
 Simple clean web API template with setup for postgresql.
 Template is using:
 - Entity Framework with Postgresql